shira421/ip/README.md

 # Kyro project template

 _Kyro_ is a chatbot designed to assist you in your daily life.

-Its name is inspired by the Greek word _Kyros_, meaning " master".
+Its name is inspired by the Greek word _Kyros_, meaning "master".
 Given below are instructions on how to use it.

 ## Setting up in Intellij